christinlepson/personal-webpage/README.md

-#Personal Website
+# Personal Website

-This project is my personal website to be hosted on chrisitinlepson.com
+This project is my personal website to be hosted on christinlepson.com